 Providing Taxamo merchants with fully compliant tax settlement reports for our supported regions is one of the key features of our global digital tax compliance solution.

 European Union (EU) VAT returns are now due.
-Merchants have 20 days from the end of Q4 to file their return.
-Therefore the Q1 2017 deadline is Thursday, April 20.
+Merchants have 20 days from the end a quarter to file their return.
+Therefore the Q2 2017 deadline is Thursday, July 20.

 Norwegian VAT returns are now due.
 Taxamo provides a quarterly tax settlement report in our merchant portal, providing values for the required Norwegian VAT return.

-As for EU VAT MOSS returns, merchants have 20 days from the end of Q1 to file their return.
+As for EU VAT MOSS returns, merchants have 20 days from the end of the quarter to file their return.

 South African VAT returns for international digital service suppliers with customers there are required on a monthly basis.